tiansy35/Arduino-projects/README.md

 ## Project 1  Position Sensing of an Object on Cantilevers

-The project precicely sensed the position of a moving object on a cantilever.
+The project precisely sensed the position of a moving object on a cantilever.
 Different positions of the object caused slightly different deformation of the cantilever, and it is measured by strain gauges and a bridge circuit.
-The "motor" code caliberates the sensors by controling a step moter to accurately drive the object to different locations on the cantilever.
+While caliberating the sensors, we wrote the "motor" code to controlling a [step moter](https://drive.google.com/file/d/1OnwcsgjhRVHfMfDv9uaYfL2xoI8uK0y3/view?usp=sharing) which accurately drives the object to different locations on the cantilever through a ball screw structure.